Last updated on August 03th, 2022

 As a marketer, your biggest nightmare would be to put out an advertisement to the public only to realize that it’s extremely tone deaf.
 It’s a surefire way to get yourself canceled, and recovery will be pure torture.

 Dove is no stranger to releasing controversial ads, only to have to deal with harsh backlash from the public afterward.
 Sometimes it takes a bit of common sense, but in other cases, advertisement concept testing could have prevented it all.

-That was the case for one particular Dove campaign, in which they created six different shower gel designed in varying shapes to emphasize that each woman has different curves.
+That was the case for one particular Dove campaign, in which they created six different shower gels designed in varying shapes to emphasize that each woman has different curves.

 It turned out, however, that the consumers weren’t too keen on having to check out, “the short fat one” for example, at the register.
 Of course, Dove would have known that if they simply asked their target market for their opinions.

-Needless to say, the limited-edition packaging neer made it to the shelves thanks to the backfire.
+Needless to say, the limited-edition packaging never made it to the shelves thanks to the backfire.

 Judging how much to sell your product or concept for can be pretty daunting.
 How much are your consumers prepared to pay for your product or service?
 How much extra will they pay for a new feature?

 The concept of Google Glass didn’t make the cut for many different reasons, but considering the fact that the concept was so new, and so many people weren’t able to grasp the value yet, the pricing of $1,500 per pair certainly felt way too steep.
 Something a small concept test could have easily discovered.